 Highly purified E. coli DNA Gyrase enzyme is offered as a holoenzyme (contains both A,B subunits).
 This is an excellent reagent for supercoiling plasmids in vitro or for novel drug screens.

 E. Coli DNA Gyrase

 Nuclease contamination: assayed by testing for linear KDNA and linear plasmid DNA formation.
 Incubation of 1 µg of catenated KDNA or supercoiled pUC19 DNA for 4 hrs. at 37°C (under gyrase assay conditions and with or without ATP).

-Supercoiling assays are carried out using relaxed pBR-322 DNA under conditions specified in the protocol sheets provided with the product.
+Supercoiling assays are carried out using relaxed DNA under conditions specified in the protocol sheets provided with the product.
 We also perform assays using kDNA as substrate.
-For details on this decatenation/supercoiling assay please refer to our technical literature (link provided above).
+For details on this decatenation/supercoiling assay please refer to our technical literature.
 One unit of gyrase activity will supercoil 0.2 ug of plasmid in 30 min at 37°C.

-A 5X assay uffer and dilution buffer is included with the enzyme.
-These are also sold separately as 5X Gyrase Assay Buffer (TG4030) Gyrase Dilution Buffer (please enquire).
+A 5X assay buffer and dilution buffer is included with the enzyme.
+These are also sold separately as 5X Gyrase Assay Buffer (TG4030) Gyrase Dilution Buffer (please inquire).

 Reviews and Citations